a-gondolkodas-orome/durer-jatekok/README.md

 the BoardClient component and then as a final step `events.endPlayerTurn` is called with a `{ nextBoard, isGameEnd }` object (see more details in section "Game end, determining winner")

-Concept: `board` holds the state necessary to know the game state, that the next player needs to know.
+Concept: `board` holds the state necessary to know the game state, specific to each game, that the next player needs to know.
+Common state, managed by the framework is stored in ctx such as playerIdx.
 Additional state variables may be created within the `BoardClient` component that is relevant only during a turn, not between turns, such as reacting to hover events.

 You should use `moves.setBoard` if you need to change the board before ending player turn.